 Science fiction writers were the pioneers of Mars exploration.
-In early 1920s Alexei Tolstoy wrote novel Aelita about socialist revolution on Mars that was sparked by Soviet engineers who became cosmonauts.
-Although revolution attempt failed, the novel was brought to the Silver screen in 1924.
+In the early 1920s, Alexei Tolstoy wrote a novel about the socialist revolution attempt on Mars sparked by Soviet cosmonauts.
+In 1924, the novel was brought to the Silver screen.

 Aelita, the Queen of Mars.

-In February 1956 the Ogoniok magazine published a remarkable article by Boris Lyapunov with the prediction of the Soviet landing on Mars in 1995.
-His vision sounds a lot like opening narration from the Star Trek original series.
+In February 1956, the Ogoniok magazine published a remarkable article by Boris Lyapunov with the prediction of the Soviet landing on Mars in 1995.
+His vision sounds a lot like the opening narration from the Star Trek original series:

 Following the launch of an artificial satellite of our planet, the storming of skies has begun and the first lunar flight paved the way for piloted space flights, the author predicted.
 He even tried to describe the spacecraft, two years before the Sputnik and long before the world first saw Yuri Gagarin’s smile: “The Mars One spaceship is an engineering marvel of last quarter of the XX century.
 Engine, equipment, living conditions — everything adapted for the long journey with the landing on the planet.”

 Best way to explore Mars according to Boris Lyapunov?
 The Martian rover, of course.
 “After first steps near the landing site, we shall go for a long trip by the rover… Let’s take an adequate supply of food, oxygen, and water.
 The cockpit of durable transparent plastic allows 360 degrees of visibility.
-The atomic engine provides the necessary speed.”
+The atomic engine provides the speed.”

-In 1969 Soviet teen almanac called I want to know everything predicted: “It is indisputable that before the end of this century, people will be able to visit not only the Moon, but the closest planets such as Mars and Venus.”
+In 1969 Soviet teen almanac I want to know everything predicted: “It is indisputable that before the end of this century, people will visit not only the Moon but the closest planets such as Mars and Venus.”
 Pretty sure nuclear spaceships would have something to do with it.